Ouargla: Climate

 The climate is particularly arid and not very rainy with clear skies most of the time.
 The rainfall recorded in the city of Ouargla is limited to only 55 mm per year in average.
 The most rainy year lived in Ouargla was that of 1903 with 135 mm.
 The most arid year was that of 1929 with 0 mm.
-Precipitation is quite scarce most of the year in Ouargla and occurs at every opportunity in a small quantity quickly evaporated by the heat of the sun which quickly regains the upper hand.
 The year of 1903, which was the rainiest in Ouargla, still had nine constant months with a rainfall of 0 mm, from February to October.
 January is the rainiest month with 12.4 mm.
 August is the driest with 0.3 mm.